-IV Drug Abuse: 3 Potentially Deadly Spots to Shoot Up
+IV Drug Abuse: 3 Potentially Deadly IV Injection Sites

 The dangers of intravenous drug use are well documented.
 Although most available information focuses on the very high risk of overdose and the diseases associated with sharing needles (both very real dangers), injecting drugs can also be incredibly harmful to the body in many other ways.